Sgt-Hartmann/Write-ups/Steel Mountain/README.md

 ```
 ![](https://github.com/user-attachments/assets/cc6d0c75-c85d-41ee-be42-c521a5e6e027)

-In another terminal, fire up `nc -lvnp <PORT>` and finally, by restarting the service we will own our root shell.
+In another terminal, fire up `nc -lvnp <PORT>` and by restarting the service we will have obtained NT AUTHORITY/SYSTEM privileges, this time with manual exploitation.
 ```
 sc start AdvancedSystemCareService9
 ```